August 2004 | Sudha Murthy

-Sudha Murthy* was livid when a job advertisement posted by a Tata company at the institution where she was completing her post graduation stated that 'lady candidates need not apply'.
-She dashed off a 'postcard' to JRD, protesting against the discrimination.
+Livid on seeing a job advertisement posted by a Tata company asking lady candidates not to apply, Sudha Murthy* dashed off a 'postcard' to JRD Tata, protesting against the discrimination.
 It was the beginning of an association that would change her life in more ways than one

 There are two photographs that hang on my office wall.
 Every day when I enter my office I look at them before starting my day.
 They are pictures of two old people, one of a gentleman in a blue suit and the other a black-and-white image of a man with dreamy eyes and a white beard.

 People have asked me if the people in the photographs are related to me.
 Some have even asked me, "Is this black-and-white photo that of a Sufi saint or a religious guru?"
 I smile and reply "No, nor are they related to me.
 These people made an impact on my life.
 I am grateful to them."
 "Who are they?"
 "The man in the blue suit is Bharat Ratna JRD Tata and the black-and-white photo is of Jamsetji Tata."
 "But why do you have them in your office?"
 "You can call it gratitude."

 Then, invariably, I have to tell the person the following story.

 It was a long time ago.
 I was young and bright, bold and idealistic.
 I was in the final year of my master's course in computer science at the Indian Institute of Science [IISc] in Bangalore, then known as the Tata Institute.
 Life was full of fun and joy.
 I did not know what helplessness or injustice meant.